-Holy Week is an invitation for all of us to remember and relive Jesus’ last week.
+Holy Week walks us through the last week of Jesus' life — a week that changed the world!
 It begins on a hopeful Palm Sunday and then follows Jesus’ dark journey through Maundy Thursday, Good Friday, and Holy Saturday before it ends triumphantly with Easter.
-Holy week challenges us to wait in the valley between Hosanna and Hallelujah and follow Jesus from his entry into Jerusalem to the Upper Room through Gethsemane to Calvary and eventually to the empty tomb.
+Holy week challenges us to wait in the valley between Hosanna and Hallelujah and follow Jesus from his entry into Jerusalem to the Upper Room through Gethsemane to Calvary and eventually into the wonder of the empty tomb.

 Palm Sunday: Jesus is welcomed into Jerusalem by crowds who celebrate him as King, but he also knows that the support of the crowds will be short lived.
 God has made it clear that his path is not a triumphant one.
 Jesus already knows he will be rejected, suffer, and die.